 - An appropriate accommodation, regarded as normal for a comparable family in Malta, a valid travel document and a sickness insurance are also requested to be entitled to apply;

-- In addition, Regulations require language (Maltese) and integration conditions, including courses of at least 100 hours about the social, economic, cultural and democratic history and environment of Malta recognised by an examination pass mark.
-These courses are provided by the Human Righs and Integration Directorate, as part of the ‘I Belong’ integration programme.
+- In addition, Regulations require language (Maltese) and integration conditions, including courses of at least 100 hours about the social, economic, cultural, and democratic history and environment of Malta recognised by an examination pass mark.
+These courses are provided by the Human Rights and Integration Directorate, as part of the ‘I Belong’ integration programme.

-The application for long-term residence has to be submitted in writing to the Director for Citizenship and Expatriate Affairs.
+The application for long-term residence has to be submitted in writing to the Director for Citizenship and Expatriate Affairs, via Identity Malta.
 The law provides for a time limit of six months after an application is lodged to receive an answer.
 If the Director fails to give a decision within this period specified, the application shall automatically be passed on for appeal to the Immigration Appeals Board.

-In practice, it is close to impossible for beneficiaries to access long-term residence as the threshold for income is particularly high and the language requirements are burdensome.
+In practice, it is difficult for beneficiaries to access long-term residence as the threshold for income is high when people have families, and the language requirements are burdensome.

 Despite the law being silent on the subject, SRA holders are not allowed to apply for LTR.
 Those who try to apply cannot even lodge an application.